-The early origins of iMMAP date back to 1998 when Joseph Donahue, Charles Conley, and William Barron, who would eventually become the co-founders of iMMAP, were part of the Vietnam Veterans of America Foundation's (VVAF) team that worked on the development and implementation of the Landmine Impact Survey Initiative.
+The early origins of iMMAP Inc. date back to 1998 when Joseph Donahue, Charles Conley, and William Barron, who would eventually become the co-founders of iMMAP Inc., were part of the Vietnam Veterans of America Foundation's (VVAF) team that worked on the development and implementation of the Landmine Impact Survey Initiative.
 VVAF supported the successful International Campaign to Ban Landmines (ICBL) through advocacy efforts that were then translated into practical results on the ground through the execution of the Landmine Impact Survey Initiative.

 VVAF served successfully as the focal point of the Survey Working Group, a coordinating body of United Nations, Donors and INGOs that built international consensus on the effective application of survey and information management approaches to the global landmine problem, as well as of broader social and economic requirements in the context of humanitarian emergencies and post-conflict recovery.